top of page

 How does PRIMARY GUARD® reduce the risk of Weapon Confusion?

-Primary Guard addressed the root cause of Weapon Confusion, (cognitive overlap failure) when unholstering TASER® CED under stress.
-While other solutions propose changes to the shape, color or auditory aspects of the TASER® CED, Primary Guard pro-actively targets the problem before it occurs.
-It remains always attached to the TASER® CED while training and while on-duty, aims to reinforce and develop the Support-Hand into an automatic "stress-ready" response.
-Being the Support-Hand cannot unholster the Firearm, this reduces the likelihood of the Firearm from being mistakenly selected when unholstering the TASER® CED under stress.
+Primary Guard targets the root cause of Weapon Confusion (cognitive overlap.)
+This occurs when one hand must manage both lethal and less-lethal force under stress.
+Alternative solutions propose changes to the shape, color or auditory aspects of the TASER® CED, Primary Guard targets the problem before it occurs.
+It remains always attached to the TASER® CED while training and on-duty, reinforcing the Support-Hand to an automatic "stress-ready" response.
+Because the Support-Hand cannot reach the Firearm, this reduces the risk of the Firearm being mistakenly selected when drawing the TASER® CED under high-stress (i.e. when a subject is fleeing or resisting.)

 What is Weapon Confusion?

-On average our country has experienced a major incident with Weapon Confusion every year for 23 years (5 were fatal.)
+It has been described as an "unintended trained response."
+When a law enforcement officer mistakenly discharges their firearm, intending to deploy the TASER® CEDOn average our country has experienced a major incident with Weapon Confusion every year for 23 years (5 were fatal.)

 Update: There have been 4 additional incidents (after) the 2021 Minnesota/Daunte Wright case (Information Below.)